scott-the-programmer/esp8266-client/README.md

 # Humidity Sensor

-A simple program that measures the humidity in the air

-Soley for the ESP8266 board
+A simple program for the ESP8266 board

 ## Prerequisites